yutanagano/sceptr/README.md

-# BLAsTR
+# SCEPTR

 ### **This is an unpublished prototype for internal use only.**

-> NOTE: The latest version of BLAsTR no longer supports Python versions earlier than 3.9.
+> NOTE: The latest version of SCEPTR no longer supports Python versions earlier than 3.9.

-> NOTE: The latest version of BLAsTR is a beta-chain only model.
-An updated paired-chain model is returning very soon.
+> NOTE: The default model provided by the functional API is beta-chain only, but a paired-chain model variant is also available.
+> See section: `sceptr.variant` below.

-**B**ERT **L**everaged for the **A**nalysi**s** of **T** cell **R**eceptors (**BLAsTR**) is a BERT-like attention model trained on T cell receptor (TCR) data.
+Simple Contrastive Embedding of the Peptide sequence of T cell Receptors (**SCEPTR**) is a BERT-like attention model trained on T cell receptor (TCR) data.
 It maps TCRs to vector representations, which can be used for downstream TCR and TCR repertoire analysis such as TCR clustering or classification.

 ## Installation

 1. Clone this repository.
 2. Open a terminal window, and activate a [python](https://www.python.org/) environment (e.g. via [venv](https://docs.python.org/3/library/venv.html) or [conda](https://conda.io/))
 3. With your chosen environment active, run the following command inside the cloned repository directory.
-This will install a copy of `blastr` into that environment, and you should be able to use `blastr` in any python script as long as the same python environment is active.
+This will install a copy of `sceptr` into that environment, and you should be able to use `sceptr` in any python script as long as the same python environment is active.

 ```bash
 $ python -m pip install .